SolidWallOfCode/txn_box/doc/misc.en.rst

 #.
 What happens to the remap requirement?
 What counts as a remap match?
 Currently adding a
    comparison "always" which always matches, so that can count as a match.

 #.
-There are some use cases that want to check just for an extract string to be empty or non-empty.
-   Should there be a forcing to the ``bool`` type for these, which are then ``true`` for non-empty and ``false`` for empty?
-Specific match operators for empty and non-empty (although this can be done with ``match: ""``)?

-#.
 How optional should ``do`` nodes be?
 For instance, for selection cases is it OK to omit the
    node entirely if there's nothing to actually do, it's just a match for some other reason (e.g. to prevent requests that match from matching subsequent cases)?